bitst0rm-pub/Formatter/README.md

         // Configure it here and/or by using the dot files in your working folder.
         // If both methods are used, the config from the dot files will override this embedded one.
         // Advantage: The embedded one can handle both saved and unsaved files,
-        // while the dot files variant only applies to saved file, as unsaved files
+        // while the dot files variant only applies to saved files, as unsaved files
-        // (puffer on view) never has an working dir to contain dot files.
+        // (puffer on view) never have a working dir to contain dot files.
         //
         // By default, "format_on_save" and "format_on_paste" use a boolean value: false OR true
         // But you can use the dictionary format to exclude dirs, files, extensions and syntaxes: